MostafaTahboub/Mastering-JavaScript-in-20-Days/Day7.md

-# Day 7 : Closuers
+# Day 7 : Closures
 Today, I explored closures in JavaScript, understanding their purpose and how they are a powerful concept.
 Closures  have various practical uses in JavaScript programming.

 ## Lessons Summary